OCHA-DAP/pa-eth-ndvi/analysis/05_eth_ndvi_jjas2022.md

 )
 ```

 From the analysis of the JJAS 2022 season, most of the agropastoral regions experienced vegetation conditions close to the median except for a few admin3s.
+The season progression showed some signs of worsening vegetation conditions towards September.